dsoumay/photon/content/en/docs/administration-guide/managing-packages-with-tdnf/standard-syntax-for-tndf/commands.md

 	Refreshing metadata for: 'VMware Photon Linux 1.0(x86_64)' Metadata cache created.

+**mark install|remove pkg_spec**: You can use this command to mark whether a package is auto-installed.
+You can unmark a package as auto-installed to install the package or mark the package as auto-install to remove it.

 **provides**: This command finds the packages that provide the package that you supply as an argument.
 The following is an example:

 	tdnf provides docker